Part 3 — Fire & Forget: Creating a Smart Homing Missile for your Unity Game Project!

 The entire script should look like this:

-The result is as shown below.
+The result is shown below.
 The Player, once the missiles are collected, will have at their disposal an awesome-looking homing missile that will track and destroy Enemy ships.

 Use your imagination and have fun.
 Thanks for reading :)